ferPrieto/steps-app-gallery-deploy/README.md

 # Upcoming features

-* Release App :rocket: **Already Available!** - Submit an .apk/.abb completely (not just a draft).
+* Select `Submit as a Draft` or `Submit for Review` :rocket: **Already Available!** - Option that allows choosing between submitting .apk/.abb completely or just a draft.
-* Phased Release - It will allow to select a rollout percentage and rollout start-end date.
+* Phased Release :rocket: **Already Available!** - It will allow to select a rollout percentage and rollout start-end date.

+# Upcoming features

 * Release Schedule - It will allow to select a specific date to submit the whole release.

 ## Before using the step